 About the VENTANA HER2 Dual ISH DNA Probe Cocktail assay

-Roche is the only provider of a ready-to-use brightfield Dual ISH solution with FDA approval for the detection of HER2 amplification.
-The new VENTANA HER2 Dual ISH DNA Probe Cocktail assay is optimized for use with the VENTANA Silver ISH DNP Detection Kit and the VENTANA Red ISH DIG Detection Kit on the fully-automated BenchMark ULTRA.
+Roche is the only provider of an FDA approved ready-to-use brightfield Dual ISH solution for the detection of HER2 amplification.
+The new VENTANA HER2 Dual ISH DNA Probe Cocktail assay is optimised for use with the VENTANA Silver ISH DNP Detection Kit and the VENTANA Red ISH DIG Detection Kit on the fully-automated BenchMark ULTRA.